 Essay Guidelines: In no more than 1,000 words, share why you wish to be involved in one of these projects.
 Be sure to address the following.

 - your understanding of the connection between faith and service

 - what unique gifts you feel you can bring to this experience

 - any anticipated challenges you would need to overcome

 Please do not email essays.
 Only printed essays will be accepted.
 Submitting this form and/or essay late will adversely affect your application.
 Do not include your name anywhere on your essay submission; only use your student identification number.

 Trip selections will be sent home through the mail by the end of November.
 If selected for a trip, please be aware of the following.

 - The cost for participants to cover transportation, lodging and food for each trip is as follows: Tennessee $550, Ecuador $850

-- Please see Mr. Ritter to request financial assistance with the participation fee.
+- Please see Mr. Sullivan to request financial assistance with the participation fee.

-A mandatory organizational meeting for both parents and participants will take place during the week of December 16.
+A mandatory organizational meeting for both parents and participants will take place in January.